sele906/tobeStanley/README.md

 2. Translate
 You can change the language to English <-> Korean by pressing the translation button in the upper right corner.

 3. Add dialogue
-Are you tired of watching the same lines over and over?
 * You can add any word (or sentence) you want by clicking the plus button next to the translation button.
-(Please enter the word (or sentence) with capslock turned off.)
 * You can enter the lines in English or Korean.
 You can enter either or none.

-* Saved words (or sentences) are usable only on your device and cannot be shared.
+4. Choose comment
+* By clicking the comment button, you can see or hide the dialogue.